Genetic Testing Resources

-An Usher Syndrome Genetic Testing Initiative
+Usher Syndrome Genetic Testing Initiatives

-To participate in Unraveling USH, patients should:
+To participate, patients should:

 - Have a confirmed or suspected diagnosis of Usher syndrome based on clinical symptoms, as assessed by their treating physician.
 (For example, your doctor thinks you may have Usher syndrome based on your hearing, vision and/or balance issues.)

 - Work with a physician or genetic counselor to order genetic testing.